Little Village (charity)

 In 2020, CEO Sophia Parker reported to Camden council that they had given out 6,000 support bundles in the past year, double the number of the previous year.
 In 2021, they reported that they had supported 11,000 children since the charity was founded in 2016.

-In 2022, they released an Impact Report for the previous year in which it is stated that the charity answered 4,862 requests for support in the previous year, aiding 6,483 children.

 The charity currently operates sites in Tooting, Balham, Roehampton, Kings Cross, Hounslow, Hackney, and Wembley.

+The charity's 2023 Impact Report recorded that in the year it had supported 8,529 children in 5,815 families, and had provided items including 1,081 buggies and 7,747 coats.